owenrumney/blogbase/_posts/2019-01-09-implementing-refreshingawscredentials.markdown

 summary: Steps required to handle refreshing AWS credentials when using the AWS .NET SDK
 tags: [aws, c#, csharp, .net aws sdk]
 ---
-**NOTE: I haven't really written any C# in about 5 years, this code may be a bit crap and using old techniques**

-## Overview

 Where I am currently working we have Single Sign On for AWS API calls and need to use task accounts to connect and get temporary credentials.
 To that end, its not very easy to have long running processes making calls to AWS API's such as S3 and SQS.